WGFL: Joining CBS

 The CBS affiliation also brought Florida Gators football as well as the NFL to the station through the network's rights to air SEC (until 2023) and AFC football games.
 The SEC games have been high ratings draws especially during the Gators' national championship seasons of 2006 and 2008.
-WGFL also aired the Florida Gators men's basketball team's victories in the 2006 and 2007 NCAA national championship games as part of College Basketball on CBS Sports coverage and in the 2025 NCAA national championship game as part of NCAA March Madness coverage.
+WGFL's primary channel also aired the Florida Gators men's basketball team's victories in the 2006 and 2007 NCAA national championship games as part of College Basketball on CBS Sports coverage and in the 2025 NCAA national championship game as part of NCAA March Madness coverage.

 During the mid 2000s, WGFL went through a couple of ownership changes.
 In 2004, the station was sold to Pegasus Communications due an earlier time brokerage agreement with then-owner Budd Broadcasting A short time later, WGFL would become part of New Age Media after Pegasus filed for bankruptcy in 2005.

 On September 25, 2013, New Age Media announced that it would sell most of its stations, including WGFL and WMYG-LP, to the Sinclair Broadcast Group.
 Concurrently, sister station WNBW-DT was slated to be sold to Cunningham Broadcasting and was to continue to be operated by WGFL.
 On October 31, 2014, New Age Media requested the dismissal of its application to sell WGFL; the next day, Sinclair purchased the non-license assets of the stations it planned to buy from New Age Media and began operating them through a master service agreement.

-After WGFL's acquisition by Sinclair, the station retired its 12 year old "CBS 4" logo in April 2016 and replaced it with a simplified logo identical to sister station KDBC-TV in El Paso, Texas.
+After WGFL's acquisition by Sinclair, the station retired its 12-year-old "CBS 4" logo in April 2016 and replaced it with a simplified logo identical to sister station KDBC-TV in El Paso, Texas.

+Joining NBC

+On December 10, 2025, the NBC affiliation was moved from WNBW to WGFL's third subchannel, while WNBW's main channel flipped to Roar.

+On May 28, 2025, Sinclair announced that it would acquire WGFL and WYME outright.
+The sale was completed on August 1.